CORUNDUM (RUBY AND SAPPHIRES) AS USED IN ESTATE JEWELRY AND VINTAGE JEWELRY

 VIEW OUR SAPPHIRE ESTATE JEWELRY COLLECTION

-2 Carat Yellow Sapphire Diamond Engagement Ring
+Estate 4 Carat Blue Sapphire Cocktail Diamond Dinner Ring

 1930s Big Blue Sapphire Wedding Ring